fenago/tableau-server/md/server/Language and Locale for Tableau Server - Tableau.md

 Another influence on which language and locale display when a user clicks a view is the user's web browser.
-If a server user has not specified a [Language]{.uicontrol} setting on their User Account page, and their web browser is set to a language that [Tableau Server]{.VariablesProductName} supports, the browser's language will be used---even if [Tableau Server]{.VariablesProductName} itself is set to a different language.
+If a server user has not specified a [Language] setting on their User Account page, and their web browser is set to a language that [Tableau Server]{.VariablesProductName} supports, the browser's language will be used---even if [Tableau Server]{.VariablesProductName} itself is set to a different language.

 Here's an example: Assume that [Tableau Server]{.VariablesProductName}
-has a system-wide setting of English as the [Language]{.uicontrol} for all users.
+has a system-wide setting of English as the [Language] for all users.
 Server user Claude does not have a language specified on his [Tableau Server]{.VariablesProductName} User Account page.
 Claude's browser uses German (Germany) for its language/locale.